 Julie New Zealand 10 Comments

-Unfortunately for us, the time had to come when we said goodbye to New Zealand.
-Our family has fallen in love with this small but incredibly beautiful country.
+Our family fell in love with this small but incredibly beautiful country.
 We were immediately transfixed by this place, from the moment we stepped off of the airplane at the Queenstown airport.
 For three and a half weeks we toured New Zealand, bottom to top, and in that time we hardly scraped the surface of what this country has to offer.
-There is so much to see and do here, and I have no doubt that we will be back again someday.
+Since this trip, we returned to New Zealand a second time, this time devoting 5 full weeks to an epic road trip.
+And it was just as wonderful the second time around.

 New Zealand has to be one of the best countries in the world for a road trip.
 The scenery is stunning, the roads are well paved and very safe, there is little traffic on the streets, and around every turn is another gorgeous view.
 Normally, the thought of a four to six hour drive would be torture for us.
 Not in New Zealand!
 We looked forward to these drives.
 Of course, the four to six hour estimate would get lengthened as I was always popping out of the car to grab some more photos.